centreon/centreon-documentation/versioned_docs/version-22.10/graph-views/map-web-install.md

 Execute the Centreon MAP Engine server configuration script.
 Two modes are available: interactive or automatic.

-- Interactive *(no option/default mode)*: Several questions will be asked to interactively fill in the installation variables.
+- Interactive (no option/default mode): several questions will be asked to interactively fill in the installation variables.
-- Automatic *(--automatic or -a)*: The installation will be done automatically from the values set in `/etc/centreon-map/vars.sh` file
+- Automatic (--automatic or -a): the installation will be done automatically from the values set in **/etc/centreon-map/vars.sh** file.

-If it's your first installation, we advise you to use the standard mode (interactive) and choose **No** when asked for advanced installation mode:
+If it is your first installation, we advise you to use the standard mode (interactive) and choose **No** when asked for advanced installation mode:

 ```shell